feha/aoc_rust_template/README.md

   - > `cargo test day1`
     * Runs all unit-tests for the given module.
-    * Take not that they are entirely unordered.
+    * Take note that they are entirely unordered.
     * example output:
       ```console
       > $ cargo test day1